briandealwis/cram/README.md

-# Bilge
+# Cram

-Bilge is a little Java-based command-line utility for building Docker containers from file system content.
+Cram is a little Java-based command-line utility for building Docker containers from file system content.
 It serves as a demonstration of [Jib Core](https://github.com/GoogleContainerTools/jib/tree/master/jib-core), a Java library for building containers without Docker.

+(Cram was initially called _Bilge_, because a Jib is also a sail and... hence the rename.)

 ## Building

 `mvn package`

-This creates a fatjar in `bilge-cli/target/bilge-cli-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.
+This creates a fatjar in `cram-cli/target/cram-cli-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.

 ## Examples